lucaCambi77/graphql_example/README.md

 - Nodejs

+## Build the application

+- `npm install`

 ## Start the application

-- `npm install`
 - `node index.js`

+This will start an Apollo server at http://localhost:4000

 ## Data Model and Apollo

-We create two different express server to simulate different databases using in memory structures for posts and comments of a social like application example.
+We create two different express server to simulate different databases using in memory posts and comments of a social-like application example.

 Posts example: